 In our context, we apply \emph{RuleFit} to analyze the differences in \gls{mr} violations between two versions of an \gls{as} by training a model on the generated complete solutions.
-Each input vector represents a scenario-perturbation pair, i.e., complete solution, incorporating features from both the source scenario and the follow-up scenario created by applying perturbations.
+Each input vector represents a scenario-perturbation pair, i.e., a complete solution incorporating features from both the source scenario and the follow-up scenario resulting from applying perturbations.
 These features typically include continuous and categorical variables, such as ego vehicle initial speed, object positions, and environmental conditions relevant to testing \glspl{ads}.
 To ensure compatibility with \emph{RuleFit}, preprocessing such as one-hot encoding is often required for categorical features, converting them into binary indicators that the model can process alongside continuous variables.
 The target variable is the observed difference in \gls{mr} violations between the two system versions for each complete solution.
 In the end, the \emph{RuleFit} model outputs a set of human-readable IF-clause rules along with coefficients and support values for the original and derived features.
 Each rule's coefficient quantifies its contribution to predicting the difference in \gls{mr} violations, while the support value indicates the proportion of complete solutions where the rule's conditions hold.

 By examining these rules, we can identify scenario patterns that most strongly influence behavioral differences between the two versions.
 For example, a rule such as ``IF ego vehicle speed \(> 70 km/h\) AND foggy weather \(=\) true, THEN the difference in \gls{mr} violation increases by 2.5'' suggests that under high-speed, foggy conditions, the two system versions behave more inconsistently, with the updated system likely exhibiting a higher \gls{mr} violation.
+The increased value of 2.5 indicates the magnitude of this effect on the difference in \gls{mr} violations.
+If the average difference in \gls{mr} violations across all complete solutions is, for instance, 1.0, this rule highlights a significant deviation from the norm.
 Such insights help developers and testers focus their efforts by highlighting specific scenario conditions where updates may have introduced unintended behaviors or safety risks.
 These interpretable rules directly support both root cause analysis and actionable decision-making, such as prioritizing which scenario types to investigate further or monitor more closely in future system updates.